-Procedure for Grant of Licence
+Procedure for grant of license

 26. (1) An application for grant of license shall be made in such form and in such manner as may be specified by the regulatory commission and shall be accompanied by such fee as may be prescribed.